Program Description

 Eligibility Criteria

 Career and tenure-line faculty members who hold at least a .50 FTE appointment are eligible to apply.
 Adjunct faculty are permitted to act as co-PI on FSGP applications.
-Applicants must not have any outstanding final reports on past VPR funded projects and must be prepared to dedicate enough time to complete the proposed project within one year of award.
-Each submitted project may have up to 5 Co-PIs.
+Applicants must not have any outstanding final reports on past VPR-funded projects and must be prepared to dedicate enough time to complete the proposed project within one year of the award.
+Each submitted project may have up to five co-PIs.

 The FSGP conducts two cycles per year – once during Fall semester and once during Spring semester.
-Deadlines for the 2022-2023 academic year are below.
+Deadlines for the 2023-2024academic year are below.
 Late applications are not accepted.

 Budget Guidelines